-Comparative statics The trade-off facing policy makers is qualitatively the same independently of whether electricity markets are national of perfectly integrated.
+Comparative statics The trade-off facing policy makers is qualitatively the same independently of whether electricity markets are purely national of perfectly integrated.
 However, the magnitudes of the marginal effects differ between the two market structures.
-On the one hand, a fully integrated electricity market allows for a more efficient use of a given total capacity reserve $k_1 + k_2$ because reserves can be activated in such a manner as to increase efficiency by equalizing marginal thermal production costs across countries.
-This cost efficiency of market integration can be represented as the ratio of the expected cost distortion under market integration over the expected cost distortion when markets are national, and tends to increase the socially optimal capacity reserve under full market integration relative the case when electricity markets are national.
+A fully integrated electricity market allows for a more efficient use of a given total capacity reserve $k_1 + k_2$ because reserves can be activated in such a manner as to increase efficiency by equalizing marginal thermal production costs across countries.
+This pooling effect of capacity reserves can be represented as the ratio of the expected cost distortion under market integration over the expected cost distortion when markets are national, and tends to increase the socially optimal capacity reserve under full market integration relative to the case when electricity markets are national.